Novgorod Republic: Society

+Novgorod's merchants were also a well-defined group and organized into several guilds.
+There was also a separate group of important merchants, or poshlye kuptsy.
+For instance, the guild of St. John, which united the merchants engaged in domestic Russian trade, had privileged members who paid a high entrance fee of 50 silver grivny, and this allowed them and their successors to have hereditary membership.
+The two elders of the guild were also chosen from this group.
+A guild's income came from entrance fees and trade taxes.

-Throughout the republican period, the archbishop of Novgorod was the head of the Orthodox church.
-The Finnic population of the Novgorod land was undergoing Christianisation.
-The sect of Strigolniki spread to Novgorod from Pskov in the middle of 14th century, its members renouncing ecclesiastic hierarchy, monasticism and sacraments of priesthood, communion, repentance and baptism.
-Another sect, called the heresy of the Judaizers by its opponents appeared in Novgorod in the second half of 15th century and subsequently enjoyed support at the court in Moscow.
+Throughout the republican period, the archbishop of Novgorod was the head of the Orthodox church in the city.
+The Finnic population of Novgorod Land underwent Christianization.
+The sect of the strigolniki spread to Novgorod from Pskov in the middle of the 14th century, with its members renouncing ecclesiastic hierarchy, monasticism and sacraments of priesthood, communion, repentance and baptism, before they disappeared by the early 15th century.
+Another sect, known as the Judaizers by its opponents, appeared in Novgorod in the second half of the 15th century and subsequently enjoyed support at the court in Moscow, before ultimately they were persecuted and several councils of the Russian Church condemned them.

 Military

-Similar to other medieval Russian states, the military of Novgorod consisted of a levy and the prince's retinue (druzhina).
+Like other Russian states, the military of Novgorod consisted of a levy and the prince's retinue (druzhina).
 While potentially all free Novgorodians could be mobilised, in reality the number of recruits depended on the level of danger faced by Novgorod.
 The professional formations included the retinues of the archbishop and prominent boyars, as well as the garrisons of fortresses.
-Firearms were first mentioned in 1394 and in the 15th century fortress artillery was used and cannons were installed on ships.
+Firearms were first mentioned in 1394, and in the 15th century, fortress artillery was used, and cannons were installed on ships.

 Foreign relations

-During the era of Kievan Rus', Novgorod was a trade hub at the northern end of both the Volga trade route and the "route from the Varangians to the Greeks" along the Dnieper river system.
+During the era of Kievan Rus', Novgorod was a trade hub at the northern end of both the Volga trade route and the route from the Varangians to the Greeks along the Dnieper River system.
 A vast array of goods were transported along these routes and exchanged with local Novgorod merchants and other traders.
 The merchants of Gotland retained the Gothic Court trading house well into the 12th century.
-Later German merchantmen also established tradinghouses in Novgorod.
+Later, German merchantmen also established trading houses in Novgorod.
 Scandinavian royalty would intermarry with Russian princes and princesses.